MiniCodeMonkey/Vagrant-Laravel-Stack/README.md

 ## Default credentials
 ### MySQL
 * Username: root
-* Password: root
+* Password: laravel
 * Port: 3306

 ### PostgreSQL
-* Username: root
+* Username: postgres
-* Password: root
+* Password: laravel
 * Port: 5432

 **Note:** Remote database access is enabled by default, so you can access the MySQL or PostgreSQL database using your favorite client with the above credentials (and using e.g. *projectname.local* as hostname).